-- Would be a more significant investment in a new outdoor Rodeo/Concert venue. - Would include significant public infrastructure (roads, utilities, etc.)
+- Would be a more significant investment in an entirely new event venue. - Would include significant public infrastructure (roads, utilities, etc.)

 LEGEND

 - New multi-use and multifunction event venue.
 The new facility could include a retractable roof or opening wall to allow both indoor and outdoor events. - 2.
 Reserve space (recovered land from current Rodeo operations). - 3.
 Increased open space due to the consolidation of uses in a new facility.